MikaVohl/myWiki/public/pageStore/myWiki.md

 # myWiki

-**MyWiki** is a personal journey to fill out pages of Wikipedia topics with your own knowledge.
-It helps you build broad and deep understanding on any topics you choose, and gamifies it by adding a sort of progression or competition to the task.
+**myWiki** is a personal journey to fill out pages of Wikipedia topics with your own knowledge.
+It helps you build broad and deep understanding on any topics you choose, and gamifies it by adding a sense of progression to the task.

-## Creator
+## Source Code

-Mika Vohl created myWiki
+The complete source code for myWiki is available at **[github.com/MikaVohl/myWiki](https://github.com/MikaVohl/myWiki)**.

 ## Mission

-Just learn things
+**Just learn things**